agiledev-students-fall2022/project-proposal-nullteam/README.md

 ## Who is our target audience?

 Almaal is a productivity and management tool that is built for college students, graduates and for the people who are transitioning into adulthood.
 In short, it is a tool for someone who is seeking to make their finance matters easier and clearer for themselves and their friends/family.
+It also aims to help students learn financial literacy through hands on experience in budgeting.

 ## How does it work?